kgroveshok/z80-homebrew/DEV-DIARY.md

 ------------------------------------------------

-18th June 2025
+29th June 2025
 --------------

-* DONE PicoNet - Basic multiplexing of SPI nodes with echo back interface working
-* DONE fix listen command to clock a char out from buffer.
-* DONE Once clock out char is working then can do the rest of the commands

-* DONE SPI Net NTP time support.
-Sets NTP time.
-Need to get it back
-* DONE SPI Net get waiting messages for node from server.
-Seem to have a clock out issue.
-SPII always gives zero.
-Need to use scope.
+* DONE Added VAR word to handle 26 letter var array
+* DONE Added SPITIME const to provide a better way to handle SPI timing changes

-* TODO Add word for setting spi_time
+* DONE Add word for setting spi_time

 * TODO Add word for setting node number to talk to???

 * TODO SPI Net send internet traffic and push results to message buffer.
 Does get URL but blows out on memory